 format or digital format and experience level.
 We

 have seen too many workshop hosts rush the participants simply

-participant will be expected to be self-sufficient with regards
+by Lynn and Ron but each participant will be expected to be

-Since we will be based at Stovepipe Wells, a restaurant and
+any concerns.
+Since we will be based at Stovepipe Wells, a restaurant

-small market is available for breakfasts and dinners.
-A motel
+and small market is available for breakfasts and dinners as

-is also available across the street from the campground, walking
+well.
+A motel is also available across the street from the campground,

-distance.
-In all respects, Stovepipe Wells, with it's old western
+walking distance.
+In many respects Stovepipe Wells, with it's

 will be visiting some of Death Valley's most popular and unusual

 areas.
 Depending on the number of 4wd vehicles we have available,